rails/rails/guides/source/configuring.md

 you don't want shown in the logs, such as passwords or credit card numbers.
 New applications filter out passwords by adding the following `config.filter_parameters+=[:password]` in `config/initializers/filter_parameter_logging.rb`.

-* `config.force_ssl` forces all requests to be served over HTTPS by using the `ActionDispatch::SSL` middleware.
+* `config.force_ssl` forces all requests to be served over HTTPS by using the `ActionDispatch::SSL` middleware, and sets `config.action_mailer.default_url_options` to be `{ protocol: 'https' }`.
 This can be configured by setting `config.ssl_options` - see the [ActionDispatch::SSL documentation](http://edgeapi.rubyonrails.org/classes/ActionDispatch/SSL.html) for details.

 * `config.log_formatter` defines the formatter of the Rails logger.
 This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes except production, where it defaults to `Logger::Formatter`.